Trapping Penguins with Entangled B Mesons: Summary

 \section{Summary}

-We have described how a broader measurement program of the time-dependent asymmetry $A_T$ with generalized CP tags can be used to measure small departures from weak-phase universality.
+We have described how a broader measurement program of the time-dependent asymmetry $A_T$ with generalized CP tags, possible at a B factory, can be used to measure small departures from weak-phase universality.
 Generally an analysis of $A_T$ provides four parameters composed of linear combinations of $S_{o(e)}$ and $C_{o(e)}$; under the use of generalized CP tags the asymmetry $A_T$ no longer serves as a genuine T test --- and $|A_T| \ne |A_{CP}|$ can appear without CPT violation.
-However, the new observables the $A_T$ construction offers allow direct measurement of wrong phase penguin contributions with improved statistical control, as well as new information to test the universality of $\sin(2\beta)$.
-We have also noted that this method is useful to decay modes that probe $\sin(2\alpha)$.
-Using $\pi^+ \pi^-$ and $\rho^+ \rho^-$ as general CP tags and assuming the universality of $\sin(2\alpha)$ in these modes, we can study the differences in their penguin contributions without an isospin analysis.
-New results can be obtained from existing B-factory data using this method, and we believe it can greatly enable precision studies of CP violation anticipated with the Belle II detector at KEK.
+However, the new observables the $A_T$ construction offers allow the direct measurement of the penguin effects with improved statistical control, information that can be used to test the universality of $\sin(2\beta)$.
+New results of greater precision can be obtained from existing B-factory data using this method, and we believe it can also greatly enable precision studies of CP violation anticipated with the Belle II detector at KEK.